Correct-Syntax/correct-syntax.github.io/content/about.md

 Since mid-2022, I've been working on [Velocity Lapse](https://velocitylapse.com), an Android app to create time-lapses.

-Creating things, collaborating with others, and learning new technologies motivate me to create and contribute to open-source projects.
-Most notably [Gimel Studio](https://github.com/GimelStudio), [SteadyCMS](https://steadycms.com), [Flameshot](https://flameshot.org), and [Bible Notify](https://biblenotify.github.io).
+Creating things, collaborating with others, and learning new technologies motivate me to create and contribute to open-source projects, including [Gimel Studio](https://github.com/GimelStudio), [SteadyCMS](https://steadycms.com), [Bibleside](https://github.com/Correct-Syntax/bible_side), [Bible Notify](https://biblenotify.github.io), and [Flameshot](https://flameshot.org).

 I'm also a part of a project to film high-quality readings of the Psalms in nature, called [The Psalms 23 Project](https://psalms23project.com).